HKUST-KnowComp/EFO-1-QA-benchmark/README.md

 python transform_beta_data.py
 ```

-If you want to train models, the commands will be following, depending on the choice of models:
+If you want to train models, use one of the commands in the following, depending on the choice of models:

 ```bash
 python main.py --config config/beta.yaml